Plumsail/actions/source/flow/actions/sharepoint-processing.rst

 Invite External User to SharePoint
 ---------------------------------------
-Invites external users with specific permission to a SharePoint site, a specific SharePoint group or an item in a SharePoint list with the help of Microsoft Flow.
+Invites external users with specific permission to a SharePoint site, a specific SharePoint group or an item in a SharePoint list with the help of Power Automate (Microsoft Flow).

 "Invite External User to SharePoint" is a complex action that includes 3 different operations for inviting external users to a SharePoint site, a SharePoint list item or a SharePoint group.